konrad-g/neudesk-docs/getting-started-seller.md

 ## 7. Next Steps

 - Get familiar with our [FAQ](faq.md)
-- Check your dashboard for sales, reviews, and analytics
+- Check your dashboard for sales and reviews

 Good luck!
 If you have any questions, feel free to reach out to our support team at hey@neudesk.com or through the [contact form](https://neudesk.com/contact).